-BAR 130 Marketing & Business Management (3/0/3) Prerequisite: As required by program.
+BAR 130 Marketing & Business Management (3/0/3)

 This course provides the student with marketing and management skills that are essential for successful salon management.
 Topics include first aid, job search, bookkeeping, selling techniques, shop floor plans, shop location, and legal regulations.
 Upon completion, the student should be aware of marketing and business management requirements for a successful salon.